Where Insight becomes embodiment

 My counseling practice is grounded in evidence-based psychotherapy, including Cognitive Behavioral Therapy (CBT), mindfulness, and mind-body approaches.
 Together, we'll create practical tools for change while honoring the whole person—not just the thinking mind.

 If you are covered by insurance, please use the link below to make an appointment.
-Note: I am not a Medicare/or Medicare Advantage Provider.
+Note: I am not a provider for Medicaid (e.g. Maine Health) or Medicare.

 If you trying to make an appointment & do not find a day/time available, please email: crystal@theriverrunsthrough.com let’s see what’s possible.